RPG-7: Propulsion system

 Due to the configuration of the RPG-7 sustainer/warhead section, it responds counter-intuitively to crosswinds.
 A crosswind will tend to exert pressure on the stabilizing fins, causing the projectile to turn into the wind (see Weathervane effect).
 While the rocket motor is still burning, this will cause the flight path to curve into the wind.
 The TRADOC bulletin explains aiming difficulties for more distant moving targets in crosswinds at some length.

+Variants

+Based on the standard RPG-7, a lightweight airborne version with a detachable barrel was developed, along with a series of modifications differing in sighting systems: